Primary One Admission System

-Public primary schools in Hong Kong admit students via the Primary One Admission System, administered by the Education Bureau (EDB).
+Primary One Admission System (小一入學統籌辦法 (siu2 jat1 jap6 hok6 tung2 cau4 baan6 faat3)) is the admissions system for public and government-funded primary schools in Hong Kong.
+The system is administered by the Education Bureau.
 The system divides available school places into Discretionary Places and places for central allocation.
 Schools are divided into 36 school nets for central allocation.

 System

 Two types of primary schools in Hong Kong, government schools and aided schools, are offered to children without charge.
-Government schools are directly managed by the EDB, and are all coeducational and secular.
+Government schools are directly managed by the Education Bureau (EDB), and are all coeducational and secular.
 Aided schools are operated by nonprofit organisations with most of their expenses borne by the government, but are managed by their own school boards.

 Each government or aided school assigns 50% of their Primary 1 places as "Discretionary Places" which can be offered to prospective students at the discretion of each school, while the other half are reserved for central allocation.
 All parents who intend to send their child to a public primary school in Hong Kong are required to participate in the POA System.
 Parents must obtain an application form and indicate whether they have a preference for any particular school.
 Parents may opt to apply for a Discretionary Place at one single school of their choice directly; the school does not have to be located in the same school net as the child's residential address.
 Parents who have no preference, or who failed to obtain a Discretionary Place, are allocated a school place during the Central Allocation stage.